Ballantyne (Charlotte neighborhood)

 Ballantyne is a neighborhood and developing edge city on the southside of Charlotte, North Carolina, occupying a 2000 acre area of land adjacent to the South Carolina border.
-The neighborhood is home to St. Matthew Catholic Church, the largest Catholic congregation in the United States.
+The neighborhood is home to St. Matthew Catholic Church.

 In June 2013, Wingate University announced that it was moving its Matthews campus to Ballantyne.

 History

 Ballantyne was originally a large hunting tract owned by the Harris family, descendants of former North Carolina governor Cameron A. Morrison.
 In 1992, Johnny Harris and his brother-in-law, Smoky Bissell, started Ballantyne Corporate Park, which has become one of the most successful master-planned communities in the United States.
-Harris had the 2,000 acres rezoned, the largest in Mecklenburg county history.
+Harris had the 2,000 acres rezoned, the largest in Mecklenburg County history.
 Another developer, Crescent Resources, had already purchased the 610 acres that would later become the Ballantyne Country Club and the accompanying residential development.
 In October 1995, Bissell bought out his brothers-in-law's shares for $20 million and established Ballantyne, named after his great-aunt.
 Bissell also developed and designed the Ballantyne Hotel, which opened in September 2001.

 At the intersection of Johnston Road and Ballantyne Commons stand four 30-foot monuments representing transportation, technology, finance, and the human spirit of Charlotte.
 The art installation was commissioned by Yugoslavian artist Boris Tomic, who spent three years crafting them at a brick factory in Salisbury.